-We’d be remiss in talking about budget brushes without also mentioning e.l.f. ($1-12).
-Despite having a rock-bottom price point (we bought their whole 12-brush set for $12), the brand was a surprisingly respectable runner-up to Sonia Kashuk.
-The brushes aren’t terribly dense, but we found our foundation and blush applied more smoothly than brands like Real Techniques ($6-13).
-The only brush we wouldn’t recommend is e.l.f.’s eyeliner, which was so wide and soft that we ended up with thick, messy streaks, one tester reporting that her eyeliner took twice as long to complete (we tested the eyeliner brush e.l.f. includes their set, but the brand does offer a handful of other models).
+We’d be remiss in talking about budget brushes without also mentioning e.l.f. ($1-$12).
+Despite having a rock-bottom price point (we bought its whole 12-brush set for $12), the brand was a surprisingly respectable runner-up to Sonia Kashuk.
+The brushes aren’t terribly dense, but we found our foundation and blush applied more smoothly than brands like Real Techniques ($6-$13).
+The only brush we wouldn’t recommend is e.l.f.’s eyeliner, which was so wide and soft that we ended up with thick, messy streaks.
+One tester reported her eyeliner took twice as long to complete (we tested the eyeliner brush e.l.f. includes in its set, but the brand does offer a handful of other models).
 Just be aware that e.l.f. brushes aren’t made to last: Coworkers who already owned them tipped us off that their glue tends to weaken within a year or so, causing the heads to fall off the handles.

 We bought e.l.f.’s entire set because it was so cheap, but for the sake of consistency with our other finalists, we focused on these five brushes:

 - Foundation Brush